ENSTABretagneRobotics/UxVCtrl/ReadMe.txt

 - ublox: ublox GPS, Furuno WS200 weather station, AIS Receiver dAISy, or other NMEA-compatible devices with supported NMEA sentences.
 - UE9A: LabJack UE9.
 - Video: USB webcam, GoPro Hero 5 through Wi-Fi (need to enable also gpControl), SJCAM M10+ through Wi-Fi, Kinect v2, CL-Eye (Kinect v2 and CL-Eye are mutually exclusive).

+Known issues:
+- Warning: the configuration file formats might vary between the releases of the program, check for any changes before mixing different versions of the program and configuration files!
+- It is recommended to be connected with an administrator account, deactivate any antivirus, firewall or other settings that would block 21 (FTP), 22 (SSH/SFTP), 23 (TELNET), 80, 443, 3189, 40XX, 5XXX, 14550, 1235 TCP/UDP, etc. network ports, for Work/Private and Public network types if asked.
+- Mind the line endings in the configuration files depending on the OS (use e.g. the command `dos2unix *.txt` to convert line endings for Linux).
+- Please avoid building or run the program in a directory that contains commas or other unusual characters.
+- Check the web browser, system, FileZilla proxy settings if your network uses a proxy, if necessary.
+- If recording does not work, try to specify another codec for the parameter `szVideoRecordCodec` in `UxVCtrl.txt`.

 See also https://github.com/ENSTABretagneRobotics/Hardware-CPP , https://github.com/ENSTABretagneRobotics/Hardware-MATLAB , https://github.com/ENSTABretagneRobotics/Hardware-Java , https://github.com/ENSTABretagneRobotics/Android .